TobiasWehrum/planets-and-pickups/README.md

 Unless otherwise noted (e.g. in the "Used libraries and assets" section) I've designed, built and coded everything myself.

+If you want to see more of what I do or contact me, visit my website [https://dragonlab.de](https://dragonlab.de).

 ## Building the project

 1. Get the project by cloning it with your favourite git client or download it as a ZIP archive.